 Leaks from plumbing and appliances in the house are two major causes of a water-damaged ceiling.
 When the plumbing is broken, the water will get into the wall, damaging the ceiling with the dripping water.

 If home appliances like a refrigerator or water dispenser are leaky, it can also cause damage to the ceiling, especially appliances that have water supply lines like a dishwasher or washing machine.

 As the seasons change, so too does the weather.
 The most exposed part of a house is the roof, and damage is inevitable if it has weathered away and you don’t pay any attention to it.

 Aside from water leakage, a damaged ceiling can be caused by condensation.
-The government has stated that poor indoor air quality in the house will make the room damp, which is the best place for moulds and mildews to grow and affecting the ceiling by the time.
-The bathroom and kitchen are two main areas which have high humidity that may be affected in this way.
+The government has stated that poor indoor air quality in the house will make the room damp, which is the best place for moulds and mildews to grow and affect the ceiling over time.
+The bathroom and kitchen are two main areas that have high humidity that may be affected in this way.